moehnked/cs492-fixme03/README.md

 It might not compile out of the box.

-Make sure all the questions have rhe correct answer.
+Make sure all the questions have the correct answer.